J. Searle Dawley: Film career

 On May 13, 1907, Dawley began his motion-picture career in New York City.
 Edwin Porter, the head of production for Edison Studios, hired him that day, agreeing to pay him $60 a week ($ today) to serve as a director at the company's main film facilities, which were located in the Bronx at the corner of Decatur Avenue and Oliver Place.
-Dawley's considerable stage experience proved to be very useful in managing his early screen productions.
+Dawley's stage experience proved to be very useful in managing his early screen productions.
 His first directorial project was the now-lost 14-minute comedy The Nine Lives of the Cat, a story about a family's troublesome pet cat that repeatedly returned home after different people attempted to abandon or kill it.
 Dawley's numerous frustrations working with that production's feline star and problems with the film's supporting actress prompted the director to remark later, "'I hardly thought I was going to like the motion picture business.'"

 After experiencing some initial frustrations in his new position at Edison, Dawley quickly established himself as a reliable and prolific director for the studio.
 He demonstrated an ability to administer efficiently a wide range of releases for the company, often completing two or more films in a single week.
 Ultimately, he would direct over 200 one-reelers for Edison.
 A few of his more notable releases during the remainder of 1907 and through 1909 include Cupid's Pranks, Rescued from an Eagle's Nest, Comedy and Tragedy, The Boston Tea Party, Bluebeard, The Prince and the Pauper, Hansel and Gretel, an adaptation of Jules Verne's novel Michael Strogoff, as well as an adaptation of Johann von Goethe's early nineteenth-century play Faust, a story Dawley had already performed many times on stage as a member of the Lewis Morrison Company.
 The 1908 action adventure Rescued from an Eagle's Nest is only a seven-minute film, but it is noteworthy for its special effects by Richard Murphy and for featuring an early screen performance by D. W. Griffith.
 In the short, the future legendary director portrays a woodsman who rescues his child after the infant is carried away by an eagle.